MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

 ## In Microsoft Teams: Set up the personal dashboard
-Set up the personal dashboard (My Dashboard) to interact with model-driven apps in Dynamics 365 without involving other team members.
+Set up the personal dashboard (My Dashboard) to interact with customer engagement apps in Dynamics 365 without involving other team members.

 1. Open the Dynamics 365 app.